kyleerhabor/assistant/README.md

 Assistant was created to address those issues.
 The adoption of interactions contributes to a consistent system all users are familiar with and can benefit from (no help command!).
 Commands are designed to be minimalistic by only displaying the information essential to users, with options for configuration and convenient defaults where they make sense.
-When simplicity is not an option, the associated feature will be rejected or developed with a compromise.
-For example, while a [pick command](https://github.com/KyleErhabor/assistant/issues/17) would be useful, Discord does not support variadic arguments, therefore it hasn't been implemented.
-The `/animanga` command, on the other hand, only accepts an ID for its `query` parameter since many anime and manga share identical titles.
+When simplicity is not an option for a feature, it will be rejected or developed with a compromise.
+For example, while a [pick command](https://github.com/KyleErhabor/assistant/issues/17) would be useful, Discord does not support variadic arguments, and, hence, it hasn't been implemented.
+In comparison, the `/animanga` command only accepts an ID for its `query` parameter since many anime and manga share identical titles.
 To alleviate this burden, the command supports autocomplete, mapping titles to IDs.
 Assistant's principles are based on what makes traditional and slash commands appealing to developers and users so I hope you enjoy its design philosophy.